thenorili/PulseAudio-Record-In-and-Out/README.md

 ### PulseAudio-Record-Output-and-Input

-I have at last conquered pulseaudio.
+I have conquered pulseaudio.
 With this I can record input and output in one stream while both are in use e.g. by discord.

 Adding this to the end of /etc/pulse/default.pa FINALLY permitted me to AT LAST record mic input and computer output.